 Jardin des Plantes

 If you only have time to go to one location in Paris to see cherry blossoms go to Jardin des Plantes.
 This popular botanical garden is one of the most beautiful locations to see cherry trees in Paris.
 Along with a wide variety of other plants, trees, and spring flowers, you’ll find both white and pink blossoms, along with magnolia trees.
-You’ll also find the biggest trees where their branches are almost touching the ground.
+You’ll also find the biggest trees whose branches almost touch the ground.

 Square Paul Langevin

-Along rue Monge in the Latin Quarter, you’ll find a small city park that has one of the best clusters of cherry trees.
+Along rue Monge in the Latin Quarter, you’ll find a small city park with one of the best clusters of cherry trees.

 Square Gabriel Pierné